 Action Hosting operates in Newcastle, Gateshead and Sunderland.
 There is little data on the exact numbers of destitute asylum seekers living in the region but in Newcastle alone we know there are over 140 (The West End Refugee Service is currently supporting 140 individuals through their hardship fund).
 We are the only organisation providing this type of support and accommodation placements in the region.

 This project will support destitute asylum seekers with no recourse to public funds living in Tyne and Wear.
 Beneficiaries will all be adults over the age of 18 from a range of backgrounds and with different needs and requirements.

 We have been supporting destitute asylum seekers in the region since 2006 through a supported housing scheme.
 To increase our capacity we launched Action Hosting in November 2016.
 So far we have trained 23 host households and provided over 800 nights of accommodation to 6 destitute and vulnerable asylum seekers.
 We have developed a thorough and robust training process for both volunteer hosts and beneficiaries and have a dedicated project co-ordinator responsible for overseeing the project.

 Read more about the Charity running this project.

-Vicki is the Action Hosting Project Co-ordinator.
-She is responsible for the day to day running of the scheme including recruiting and training hosts
+Lesley is the Action Hosting Project Co-ordinator and responsible for the day to day running of the scheme including recruiting and training hosts.

 “Before [Action Hosting] I was in a very tough situation.
 They cut my support and my accommodation and I found myself on the street and I can do nothing about it.
 But now I feel like I am living like normal.
 Before I was surviving, now I am living.”